 - Home (all versions)

-will provide MSB Students with a free copy of MS Windows 10 and
+can now provide MSB Students with a free copy of MS Windows 8.1.

-It is not necessary for Mac users to purchase this
+It is no longer necessary for Mac users to purchase this

-prepared to spend upwards of 3 hours in the Tech Center with
+software.Be prepared to spend upwards of 3 hours in the

-your computer if you chose to install Windows
+Tech Center with your computer if you chose to undergo this process

 .
 You must be with your computer at all times